HARSH-KUMAR-111/Create-a-Token/README.md

 ### 2 Mapping:

 balances: Maps addresses to their respective token balances.
-### 3 FUnctions:
+### 3 Functions:

 Mint: Logs the minting of tokens.
 Burn: Logs the burning of tokens.

-mint(address to, uint256 amount): Increases the total supply of tokens and the balance of the specified address by the given amount.
-Emits a Mint event. burn(address from, uint256 amount): Decreases the total supply of tokens and the balance of the specified address by the given amount, provided the address has enough tokens to burn.
+mint(address _add, uint256 _val): Increases the total supply of tokens and the balance of the specified address by the given amount.
+Emits a Mint event. burn(address _add, uint256 _val): Decreases the total supply of tokens and the balance of the specified address by the given amount, provided the address has enough tokens to burn.
 Emits a Burn event.
 ## Code Explanation

 ### Variables